-- Maintain a separate file for each ward to include: - The date of birth, address, telephone number, Social Security number, medical insurance information, name, address and phone number of the ward's physician and diagnosis.
-Other information that may be helpful: Medication (prescription and over the counter) taken by the ward, dosage, prescribing physician and the reasons for the medications. - □ All legal documents. - □ Advance directives. - □ List of all service providers with contact information and a description of the services provided to the ward. - Documentation of the ward's known values, lifestyle preferences, religious preferences and wishes regarding medical and other care. - Documentation of the Guardian's contacts with the ward or any other persons who have a relationship with the ward. - Maintain regular communication with all persons providing direct services to the ward. - Convene, attend or participate in case management or treatment meetings related to the physical, mental and habilitation needs of the ward. - Ensure that care plans are being implemented on a regular basis by examining charts, notes and documents regarding the ward at the ward's place of residence and any other program site (e.g. day care centers, rehabilitation services, etc.).
+- Maintain a separate file for each ward to include: - □ The date of birth, address, telephone number, Social Security number, medical insurance information, name, address and phone number of the ward's physician, diagnosis, medications (prescriptions and over the counter).
+The dosage, reason taken, the name of the prescribing physician, and allergies to medications may be helpful information. - All legal documents. - Advance directives created. - List of all service providers, with contact information, and a description of the services provided to the ward.

+- Documentation of the ward's known values, lifestyle preferences, religious preferences and known wishes regarding medical and other care. - Documentation of your contacts with the ward or any other persons who have a relationship with the ward. - □ Keep copies of available progress notes prepared by others and any assessments of ward's changing needs. - Maintain regular communication with all persons providing direct services to the ward. - Convene, attend or participate in all case management or treatment meetings related to the physical, mental and habilitation needs of the ward. - Ensure that care plans are being implemented on a regular basis by examining charts, notes and documents regarding the ward at the ward's place of residence and any other program site (e.g. day care centers, rehabilitation services, etc.).

-STANDARD 6.11 The Guardian shall timely file reports to the Court and serve all interested persons.
+The Guardian shall timely file reports to the Court and serve all interested persons.

 AUTHORITY: D.C.
-CODE § 21-2047(a)(5) AND SCR-PD 328 APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.1 AND 1.3
+CODE § 21-2047(A)(5) AND SCR-PD